SUPScientist/supscientist.github.io/_posts/2015-06-15-sup-science.md

 ---
 layout: post
-title: Teaching & Outreach&mdash;SUP, Science
+title: SUP, Science
 date: 2015-06-15 00:00:00 -0700
 description: Paddleboarding with Sensors.
 img: sunset-pier.jpg # Add image post (optional)
 tags: [SUP, oceanography, SeapHOx, water quality] # add tag
+categories: teaching-outreach
 ---

 Many people think that scientists are just geeks who like staring at beakers in the lab.
 We’re not.
 At least we’re not _just_ that...
 We’re (grown-up) kids who love exploring.
 We like surfing, rock climbing, hiking, biking, running, sailing, diving, paddling, and, most importantly, learning about the world around us.